-Aside from the verde components of this rendition of risotto, all the standards of basic risotto make up the supporting cast.
-The Arboro rice, the white wine, and of course what is arguably the most Italian ingredient of any risotto: Parmesan cheese that helps join it all together.
+Aside from the verde components of this pea and asparagus risotto recipe, all the standards of basic risotto make up the supporting cast.

-While putting this piece together, it struck me how this dish is somewhat reflective of our friend Paola.
+While putting this Spring Risotto feature together, it struck me how this green risotto is somewhat reflective of our friend Paola.
 A beautiful person on the outside and within, humble, steadfast, and like the Parmesan in this dish – Italian do the core.
-Just like this Parmesan, Paola has the unique gift for bringing people together and keeping them together to ultimately help one another, something she has clearly made part of her life mission, not without great success.
+Just like this Parmesan, Paola has the unique gift for bringing people together and keeping them together.

 - 1/2 tablespoons extra virgin olive oil

 - 1 1/2 tablespoons unsalted butter